The Importance of Structured Information in Local Search

 Neighborhoods could overlap, with a set of facts ending up being assigned to several neighborhoods.
 This is done so that fact sets can be merged with facts in adjacent neighborhoods.

 The clustering module compares sets of facts within neighborhoods with the other sets of facts in the same neighborhood to determine whether the facts about the same enterprise.
-It might compare names, phone numbers, and locations of a pair of fact sets and computes similarity scores based on these items.
+It might compare names, phone numbers, and locations of a pair of fact set and computes similarity scores based on these items.
 When comparing names, the clustering module would use textual similarity metrics based on shared words and bigrams, weighted by frequency in the body of the database.

 Merging fact sets into clusters

 The clustering module will merge two sets of facts if that similarity score exceeds a certain threshold.
-Some exceptions are enforced where special conditions might exist and the sets are likely to be unrelated.
+Some exceptions are enforced where special conditions might exist, and the sets are likely to be unrelated.
 For instance, two sets of facts with different phone numbers won’t be merged unless the names are identical.

 The clustering module assigns a set of merged facts a “cluster ID” that can be used to identify the group of facts for later processing.

 Above in the section on proximity, it was mentioned that a set of facts could be in two overlapping neighborhoods.
 Because of that, a set of facts could be merged with other fact sets and assigned a cluster IDs in multiple neighborhoods.
 If this happens, the cluster-ID with the most sets of facts merged into it becomes the cluster for the enterprise.

 Fact comparison module

 A confidence level for facts is established for clusters related to an enterprise.
 When there are a variety of sources, some facts will agree, and some facts won’t.